awsdocs/amazon-rds-user-guide/doc_source/USER_Migrate_MariaDB.md

 # Migrating data from a MySQL DB snapshot to a MariaDB DB instance<a name="USER_Migrate_MariaDB"></a>

 You can migrate an RDS for MySQL DB snapshot to a new DB instance running MariaDB using the AWS Management Console, the AWS CLI, or Amazon RDS API\.
-You must create the DB snapshot from an Amazon RDS DB instance running MySQL 5\.6 or 5\.7\.
+You must use a DB snapshot that was created from an Amazon RDS DB instance running MySQL 5\.6 or 5\.7\.
 To learn how to create an RDS for MySQL DB snapshot, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.

 Migrating the snapshot doesn't affect the original DB instance from which the snapshot was taken\.
 You can test and validate the new DB instance before diverting traffic to it as a replacement for the original DB instance\.